 Management believes that the Company has adequate manufacturing capacity to meet current and near-term demand for its products.
 It is Saputo's intention to continue to expand and modernize its plants, with investments being focused on equipment and processes designed to increase efficiency.
-More specifically, during the last five fiscal years, Saputo incurred \$739 million in capital expenditures.
-In fiscal 2014, the Company spent \$224 million in capital expenditures and, in fiscal 2015, Saputo expects to incur capital expenditures of approximately \$182 million.
+More specifically, during the last five fiscal years, Saputo incurred \$819 million in capital expenditures.
+In fiscal 2015, the Company spent \$187 million in capital expenditures and, in fiscal 2016, Saputo expects to incur capital expenditures of approximately \$218 million.
+The estimated capital expenditures for fiscal 2016 includes an amount of \$48 million related to investments in an Enterprise Resource Planning (ERP) system.
+The planning, designing and implementing of the new ERP system is estimated to take five years and, in this regard, the Company expects to spend between \$210 and \$250 million in capital expenditures over the course of such period.

-With regards to depreciation expense, during the last five fiscal years, Saputo recorded \$547 million in depreciation expense.
-In fiscal 2014, depreciation expense totalled \$134 million and, in fiscal 2015, the Company expects to incur approximately \$151 million in depreciation expense.
+With regards to depreciation expense, during the last five fiscal years, Saputo recorded \$597 million in depreciation expense.
+The Company tends to spend amounts of capital expenditures to a level which is equivalent to its depreciation expense, without considering capital expenditure amounts for special projects, such as past capacity increases in Argentina, capital expenditures necessary in light of rationalization programs or the Company's ERP project.
+In fiscal 2015, depreciation expense totalled \$156 million and, in fiscal 2016, the Company expects to incur approximately \$163 million in depreciation expense.